Buxton: Buxton Festival

 Buxton Festival, founded in 1979, is an opera and arts event held in July at the Opera House and other venues.
-It includes literary events in the mornings, concerts and recitals in the afternoon, and operas, many rarely performed, in the evenings.
+It includes some literary events in the mornings, concerts and recitals in the afternoon, and operas, many rarely performed, in the evenings.
 The quality of the opera programme has improved in recent years, after decades when, according to critic Rupert Christiansen, the festival featured "work of such mediocre quality that I just longed for someone to put it out of its misery."
 Running alongside is the Buxton Festival Fringe, known as a warm-up for the Edinburgh Fringe.
 The Buxton Fringe features drama, music, dance, comedy, poetry, art exhibitions and films around the town.
 In 2018, 181 entrants signed up and comedy and theatre categories were at their largest.

 Other festivals

 The week-long Four Four Time music festival in February brings a variety of rock, pop, folk, blues, jazz and world music.
-The International Gilbert and Sullivan Festival, a three-week theatre event from the end of July through most of August, was held in Buxton from 1994 to 2013; it moved to Harrogate in 2014.
+The International Gilbert and Sullivan Festival, a three-week theatre event from the end of July through the first half of August, was held in Buxton from 1994 to 2013; it moved to Harrogate in 2014 but returned to Buxton in 2023.

 The Opera House offers a year-long programme of drama, concerts, comedy and other events.
 In September 2010, the Paxton Suite in the Pavilion Gardens reopened as the Pavilion Arts Centre after a £2.5 million reconstruction.
 Located behind the Opera House, it includes a 369-seat auditorium.
 The stage area can be converted into a separate 93-seat studio theatre.

 Buxton Museum and Art Gallery holds local artefacts, geological and archaeological samples (including the William Boyd Dawkins collection) and 19th and 20th-century paintings, with work by Brangwyn, Chagall, Chahine and their contemporaries.
 There are also displays by local and regional artists and other events.
 The Pavilion Gardens hold regular arts, crafts, antiques and jewellery fairs.

 Buxton's Well Dressing Festival in the week up to the second Saturday in July has been running in its current form since 1840, to mark the provision of fresh water to the high point of the town's marketplace.
 As well as the dressing of the wells, it includes a carnival procession and a funfair on the marketplace.
 Well dressing is an ancient custom unique to the Peak District and Derbyshire and thought to date back to Roman and Celtic times, when communities would dress wells to give thanks for supplies of fresh water.